Fady-Esam/weather-app/README.md

 # Flutter Weather App

 <h3>
-        It made with RESTful API using MVVM Architecture and BLoC Pattern.
+        Built with RESTful API using MVVM Architecture and BLoC Pattern.
 It provides accurate weather updates easily.
 Users can search by city name and get real-time updates about temperature and weather status
 </h3>

 <h3 align="left">Languages and Tools:</h3>